gromacs/releng/docs/workflow.rst

    to the build summary page (while the build is running, the link can be found from the console log).
-The workflow then uses ``do_ondemand_post_build()`` to construct the message to post back to Gerrit, as well as to perform other actions.
+The workflow then uses ``do_ondemand_post_build()`` to construct the message to post back to Gerrit, as well as to perform other actions such as posting cross-verify messages.
 The combined build status of the builds is also propagated to the status of the workflow job.